All ministries in a church

 to go to.

-HOW TO WRITE DOWN A CLEAR SET
+HOW TO WRITE DOWN A CLEAR SET OF GOALS.1.
+Stated in terms of end results,

 as past events.